ahmedoshelmy/Secure-Chat/README.md

 ## Client Implementation

-This Python script implements a secure messaging client using custom functions for El-Gamal and Diffie-Hellman cryptography.
+- This Python script implements a secure messaging client using custom functions for El-Gamal and Diffie-Hellman cryptography.
+- The script was tested and with large numbers (100s of digits ) and worked successfully

 ## Steps to send End-To-End Encrypted Data